farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 - So we reduce the cost of the remaining options.
 - This allows Solo situations to be equally awesome.

-# Gear Extra | Extras
+# Attachment Extra | Extras

-**By René-Pier Deshaies**
+**A Charge RPG Extra to bring more focus on certain character details | By René-Pier Deshaies, Nugat & Keita Creation**

-Gear is an Extra that you can use to make equipment feel more important in your games.
+The Attachment Extra is an extra that you can use to make certain aspects of your characters more important to the game.

-Either its important because finding supplies is rare in your setting, or because gear is a core part of who the characters are.

-## Gear Extra Rule
+## Attachment Extra Rule

-Add new character `detail` for each `Gear Slot` you want to allow your players to have.
-Usually between `1-2 Gear Slot` per character.

-When a player wants to resist an incoming `consequence`, they can instead decide to `break a gear` instead of doing a `determination roll`.
+Characters are defined using `details` to represent who they are, what they are like and who they are linked to.
+By default, details don't have any mechanical uses in the game apart from providing narrative liberties.

+If you want some of those details to feel more important in your game, you can consider them as `attachments`.

+An `attachment` could be an important piece of equipment (a sword, a shield, a staff, a book, an armor), a relationship (an ally, a tie), or even a familiar.

+An `attachment` is a character `detail` that you can choose to temporarily lose to resist an incoming `consequence`.
+Doing this is called "breaking" the `attachment` and cancels the `consequence` outright.
+That means that the player does not have to make a `determination roll`.

-This can only be done if it makes sense narratively.
+However, this can only be done when it makes sense narratively, and that particular `attachment` cannot be used until time is taken to repair or reacquire it.

-Breaking a gear automatically cancels the consequence, but that particular piece of equipment **cannot be used until it's re-acquired or repaired**.

-You track this effort by assigning a `project progress clock` with 4 segments on the character sheet.
+Since they can be used to cancel consequences entirely, characters only have between `1-2 attachments` each.

+## Recovering an Attachment

+Like character `details`, attachments provide narrative permissions to characters.
+When they are broken, those narrative permissions are lost.

+To re-require or repair an attachment, the PC needs to start a `project` and track it on their character sheet using a `project progress clock` on their character sheet.
+The project progress clock starts at 4 segments, but may have more segments if the attachment is complicated to repair, if it was heavily damaged, or if it is difficult to reacquire.

+To make progress on the project, a character may only roll to repair a "broken" attachment when they have the appropriate amount of downtime.

+The amount of action rolls taken should be narratively related to the amount of downtime the character has.
+Pulling an all-nighter by a campfire may only be one roll, but if the character has a free week they may get three rolls or more.

+Depending on what is being repaired, the player may have to make different `action rolls`, or may have multiple progress clocks at once.
+Repairing an armor may just require a `Tinker` action roll and some time at the forge, but contacting a demon and convincing them to work with you again may require first to `Focus` on a ritual, then try to `Bond` with them.
+The amount of segments ticked is usually tied to the `effect` rating of the `action roll`.

-Once the project is completed, the character is allowed to use it in the fiction again, and to block future consequences.
+Once the project is completed, the character is re-allowed to use the attachment it in the fiction, and may use it again to block a new consequence.

+### Repair and Restorations

+Keita Creations made a great expansion to this extra called **Repairs and Restorations** available on their [Itch page](https://keitacreates.itch.io/repairs-and-restorations).

 # World Extra | Extras

-**By René-Pier Deshaies**
+**A Charge RPG Extra to make the world feel more alive | by René-Pier Deshaies**

 The World Extra is a additional mechanic that is mostly useful if you want to make a custom Powered by Charge game that feels unique.